zorbash/zorbash.github.com/content/post/effective-meetings.md

 This is a meeting between a manager / team-lead and a team member.
 It's typical to have an informal tone.
 It should be considered the subordinate's meeting with her agenda.
-The subordinate should be asked to prepare an outline, which forces her to think in front, of issues to be raised and also promotes accountability for the advancement of the meeting.
+The subordinate should be asked to prepare an outline, which forces her to think of issues to be raised upfront and also promotes accountability for the advancement of the meeting.

 A small tip is to "Ask one more question" towards the end of the meeting.
 The subordinate